Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 20: Primal Champion

 You embody primal power.
-Your :ability-str: Strength and :ability-con: Constitution scores increase by 4, to a maximum of 25.
+Your :ability-str: Strength and :ability-cons: Constitution scores increase by 4, to a maximum of 25.

 --8<-- "includes/snippets/skills.md"